roberthein/Marvel-App/README.md

 ## Transitioning to Detail

 To dive deeper into the details of one the characters of your choosing I created a quick and snappy custom view controller transition using UIKits `UIViewControllerAnimatedTransitioning` and related protocols.
-The idea was to give the suer the feeling you're really zooming in and out of a character.
+The idea was to give the user the feeling you're really zooming in and out of a character.

 <p float="center" align="center">
  	<img src="design/features/transitions.gif" width=50%>